DeMaCS-UNICAL/Angry-HEX/docs/index.md

 Physics simulation results and other information are accessed via external atoms.

 The **Strategy** layer decides, at the end of each level, which level to play next.
-This layer is also realized declaratively as an (ordinary) ASP program encoding our strategy on three priority levels: (1) each available level is played once; (2) levels where the agent score differs most from the current best score are selected; (3) levels where _AngryHEX_ achieved a score higher than the current best scores and that have the minimum difference from the best score, are selected.
+This layer is also realized declaratively as an (ordinary) ASP program encoding our strategy on three priority levels: (1) each available level is played once; (2) levels where the agent score differs most from the current best score are selected; (3) levels where _Angry-HEX_ achieved a score higher than the current best scores and that have the minimum difference from the best score, are selected.
 For each level, the **Strategy** layer keeps tracks of previously achieved scores and previously selected initial target objects.

 ## Core Team